Powered by Fr. Abraham Mutholath Foundation NFP

 Judas Iscariot hanged himself (Matthew 27:5) at Aceldama in Jerusalem in 30 A.D.

-According to the divine plan, Israel was divided into twelve tribes under the names of the sons of Jacob (Gen 49:28).
-Tribal leaders were selected to represent these tribes for efficient administration under King David (1 Chr 27:16-22).
-When Jesus started his public ministry as Son of David, he reestablished the rule of the twelve princes through the twelve apostles he selected on the mountain.
-This showed the reestablishment of the old Israel in a new form.
-These twelve were not representatives of the twelve tribes originated from Jacob.
-Though they were Jews, they were to represent all nations whom God promised to bless when he made a covenant with Abraham.
-God had told Abraham, “in your descendants all the nations of the earth will find blessing” (Gen 26:4).
+Though Jesus had many disciples, why did he limit the number of apostles to twelve?
+According to Biblical numerology, 12 is a perfect number like 3, 7, 10, 50 and 100.
+God established Israel as 12 tribes under the names of the sons of Jacob (Gen 49:28).
+Moses sent 12 spies to Canaan, representing the 12 tribes of Israel.
+King David selected 12 tribal leaders to represent these tribes for efficient administration (1 Chr 27:16-22).
+When Jesus started his public ministry as the Son of David, he reestablished the rule of the 12 tribal representatives through the 12 apostles he selected on the mountain.
+This showed the reestablishment of the old Israel in a new format.
+These 12 were not representatives of the 12 tribes originating from Jacob.
+However, they would “sit on thrones judging the twelve tribes of Israel” (Lk 22:30) at his Second Coming.
+Though the apostles were Jews, they were to represent all nations whom God promised to bless when He made a covenant with Abraham, emphatically stating: “In your descendants all the nations of the Earth will find blessing” (Gen 26:4).
+Since Jesus considered his church as the new Israel, he said of his apostles, “Amen, I say to you that you who have followed me, in the new age, when the Son of Man is seated on his throne of glory, will yourselves sit on twelve thrones, judging the twelve tribes of Israel” (Mt 19:28).

 After the death of Judas, the college of the apostles was very particular to maintain the twelve by selecting Mathias substituting Judas.